klippa-app/go-pdfium/README.md

 	defer doc.Close()

-	// Render the page in DPI 200. pageRender, err := doc.RenderPageInDPI(&requests.RenderPageInDPI{
+	// Render the page in DPI 200. pageRender, err := instance.RenderPageInDPI(&requests.RenderPageInDPI{
 		DPI: 200, // The DPI to render the page in.
+		Page: requests.Page{
+			ByIndex: &requests.PageByIndex{
+				Document: doc,
+				Index:    0,
+			},
-		Page: page - 1, // The page to render, 0-indexed.
+		}, // The page to render, 0-indexed.
 	})
 	if err != nil {
 		return err